 A Surprise Twist

 With an abrupt but not unforeseen change in the last 30 pages, Cookie’s world is forced into a no-brainer decision.
-Because I felt so enamored and emotionally connected to Cookie, the end left with me questions.
+Because I felt so enamored and emotionally connected to Cookie, the end left me with questions.
 I am not sure I am satisfied.
 I may have written a different ending, or maybe that’s just what I personally hoped for.
 Readers, I would love to know your thoughts if you pick up Fat Girl on a Plane.

 The Perfect Well-Roundish New inspirational Book For Teen Girls